Charlotte FC: Expansion bid under Tepper

 David Tepper, who had purchased a 5% stake in the Pittsburgh Steelers in 2009, became the owner of the National Football League's Carolina Panthers in July 2018 and suggested his interest in bringing Major League Soccer to Charlotte.
 The Panthers' new team president, Tom Glick, was formerly the chief operating officer of Manchester City F.C. and was also involved in the MLS expansion bid for New York City FC.
 Glick was placed in charge of organizing an MLS expansion bid for Tepper, who had several meetings with league officials before the next bidding window was opened in April 2019.

 Tepper presented a formal expansion bid for Charlotte to the league in July 2019, shortly before meetings with league officials and additional tours of Bank of America Stadium.
 He announced plans in September to upgrade the existing Bank of America Stadium to make it suitable for an MLS team, which would include up to $210 million in contributions from the city government.
 Tepper also discussed constructing a new stadium for the Panthers and a soccer team that would have a retractable roof.
 In November, MLS commissioner Don Garber named Charlotte as the frontrunner to earn the slot for the 30th team, praising Tepper's efforts and the bid's plans.

 The Charlotte City Council approved $110 million in stadium and franchise funding in late November, using revenue from a hospitality tax.
-The MLS Board of Governors convened in early December to discuss the Charlotte bid and authorized final negotiations with Tepper.
+MLS's board of governors convened in early December to discuss the Charlotte bid and authorized final negotiations with Tepper.
 The expansion team was officially awarded to Charlotte by MLS at an event at the Mint Museum on December 17, 2019, with the team to begin play in 2021.
 The expansion fee to be paid by Tepper is reported to be near $325 million, a 62.5 percent increase from what was paid by the successful bids for St. Louis and Sacramento earlier in the year.
 The team sold 7,000 season ticket deposits in the first 24 hours after the expansion announcement.
 On July 17, 2020, MLS announced that the Charlotte expansion team's debut would be delayed by a year to 2022 due to the COVID-19 pandemic.